arduino/docs-content/content/hardware/08.edu/kits/alvik/tutorials/cheat-sheet/cheat-sheet.md

 ---
-title: 'Placeholder'
+title: 'Alvik Cheat Sheet'
-description: 'Placeholder'
+description: 'Learn how to get the maximum from alvik, get a quick overview of the micropython functions you can use while playing with Alvik.'
-author: 'Placeholder'
+author: Paolo Cavagnolo
 tags:
 	- edu
+        - API
 ---

 ## List of All Functions Name